 The following describes the University's formal investigation and adjudication (together, "resolution") procedures for resolving complaints of Prohibited Conduct under the SVSH Policy or related student conduct policy violations where the responding parties ("Respondents" as defined in the SVSH Policy) are students, including the sanctioning of students where policy violations are determined to have occurred.
+Consistent with the Policies Applying to Campus Activities, Organizations, and Students (PACAOS) - 101.00, of the Policy on Student Conduct and Discipline, these procedures also apply to (1) applicants who become students, for offenses committed on campus and/or while participating in University-related events or activities that take place following a student's submittal of the application through their official enrollment; and (2) former students for offenses committed while a student.

 II.
-RESOURCES RELATING TO SEXUAL VIOLENCE AND SEXUAL HARASSMENT
+RESOURCES RELATING TO SEXUAL VIOLENCE AND SEXUAL HARASSMENT (STAGE ONE)